 2. An agile mind, a powerful brain

-There are many ways to keep your brain agile, awake and capable of processing your surroundings more quickly.
-One of these ways is by doing another type of exercise, although this time we have to put the physical kind to one side and take our brains to the gym.
+There are many ways to keep your brain agile, awake, and capable of processing your surroundings more quickly.
+One of these ways is doing another type of exercise, although this time you have to put the physical kind aside and take your brains to the gym.

-- Develop an open mind, be receptive to everything that is around you, socialise, travel, discover things, and be passionate about life.
+- Develop an open mind, be receptive to everything that is around you, socialize, travel, discover things, and be passionate about life.

 Sex is a great architect of the brain and a natural promoter of neurogenesis.
 Can you guess why?

-The effects that meditation has on the brain are unquestionable and marvelous.
+The effects of meditation on the brain are unquestionable:

-- Meditation improves certain cognitive abilities, such as attention span, memory and concentration, for example.
+- Meditation may help improve certain cognitive abilities such as attention span, memory, and concentration

-- It helps us to be present, to channel stress and anxiety.
+- It helps you be present and channel stress and anxiety

-If you would like to find out more about neurogenesis, we suggest you watch the following video:
+If you’d like to find out more about neurogenesis, we suggest you watch the following video: